crytic/amarna/README.md

  amarna deleverage.cairo -o deleverage.sarif
  ```

+Analyze a single file `code.cairo` and print a summary of the results:
+ amarna code.cairo -s

 Parse a Cairo file and output the recovered AST in `png`:
  ```bash
  amarna file.cairo -png